IgorFranovic/LegalAdvisor/README.md

 ## Example Usage

 Once you start the app with ```docker-compose up --build``` an instance of Streamlit will run on localhost:8501.
-It communicates with the GPT service and the database through FastAPI calls.
+It utilizes Langchain to communicate with the GPT model.
-You can send prompts and receive GPT generated responses.

 ```
-Response to:
-- What does it take to open up a law firm?
+Example question:
+- How do I write a basic contract agreement?
-> Response: Starting a law firm involves several key steps and considerations:
+> Response: Writing a basic contract agreement involves several key elements to ensure clarity and enforceability.
+Here’s a step-by-step guide to help you draft a simple contract:

-Research and Planning:

-Identify your practice area(s).
-Research local market conditions and competition.
-Develop a business plan detailing services, target clients, marketing strategy, financial projections, and growth plans.
 ...
 ```